undeMalum/portfolio/content/posts/resource-center/index.md

 ## YouTube resources
 Enough of being a kiss-up!
 Let's move on to the YouTube tab as time is precious and I value yours.

 The YouTube tab has been my second major contribution.
-Thanks to it, I wanted to extend the range of proposed resources because we had offered only books before that.
+Through this addition, I wanted to extend the range of proposed resources because we had offered only books before that.
 Although books are a great source of knowledge and have a huge number of other benefits, not everyone is into books or simply has sufficient time to go through them.
 This is why I chose YouTube channels as I found them more convenient for most people.
-First, teenagers are more familiar with this medium nowadays.
+First, it is the most widely-spread and familiar medium nowadays.
 Second, YouTube videos are short and concise (at least from the channels I included) so they help to learn particular material.

-Besides, I had spent a lot of time on YouTube, acquiring required knowledge, which meant I unconsciously already prepared a nice list of cool and helpful channels.
-This certainly helped me with supplying good-quality content because I could take advantage of my expertise, rather than using time-consuming trial-and-error approach and trying to figure out everything from scratch.
+Besides, I had spent a lot of time on YouTube, acquiring required knowledge, which meant that I unconsciously prepared a nice list of cool and helpful channels.
+This certainly helped me with supplying good-quality content because I could take advantage of my expertise, rather than relaying on time-consuming trial-and-error approach, trying to figure out everything from scratch.
 Obviously, what is now available is not the final point.
 If I find a new, worth-mentioning channel, I will add it immediately.

 That's all I had to share as far as already-made contributions are concerned.
 Once again, I direct you to the website so that you can see what is going on.